takalebabusha/takalebabusha/README.md

-- 👋 Hi, I’m @takalebabusha
+- Working on Android and PHP
 - pursuing Computer Engineerings
 - 👀 I’m interested in programing
 - 🌱 I’m completed diploma in Information Technology